HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - 2024-06-14: retain the view that Alerts are better value but at a higher (maintenance) Price
 - 2024-06-07: started linking to other APP repos.
 - 2024-06-04: spent the last few days establishing a workFlowPath with two entry Nodes:
-  - TiddlyWiki / a MwsTw prootype
+  - TiddlyWiki / a MwsTw prototype
   - gKeep with Shared, collaborative Notes.
   - this could be a hybrid ( man/machine )procedure